-The special mandate holders who operate under the umbrella of the Office of the High Commissioner for Human Rights (OHCHR) are, like the treaty body members, independent experts who are not compensated for their work, but do receive support and staff to assist in carrying out their mandates.
+The special mandate holders who operate under the umbrella of the Office of the High Commissioner or Human Rights (OHCHR) are, like the treaty body members, independent experts who are not compensated for their work but do receive support and staff to assist in carrying out their mandates.
 Like the treaty bodies, these experts have increasingly exceeded those mandates with impunity with regard to promoting SOGI.

-Special rapporteurs have been described as "an extremely helpful tool in the beginnings of SOGI advocacy at the UN in the early 2000s, when no other mechanism was ready to take up these issues."58 annual reports to promote SOGI in the context of international human rights.
+Special rapporteurs have been described as "an extremely helpful tool in the beginnings of SOGI advocacy at the UN in the early 2000s, when no other mechanism was ready to take up these issues."87

+In addition to using their positions as UN experts to influence the national and state legislative process with regard to SOGI in individual countries, UN mandate holders have also used their annual reports to promote SOGI in the context of international human rights.
 These, like treaty body concluding observations, are frequently cited in the reports of various UN agencies.
 Some examples include:

-In addition to using their positions as UN experts to influence the national and state legislative process with regard to SOGI in individual countries, UN mandate holders have also used their